 Feeling unmotivated and unsatisfied at work is an epidemic that plagues millions of American workers every year.
-More than nap pods, ball pits and ping pong tables, employees want to know that they are not only wanted, but needed and appreciated within your organization.
-As a manager, the words “Thank You” can move your company culture in the right direction.
+More than nap pods, ball pits and ping pong tables, employees want to know that they are not only wanted but needed and appreciated within your organization.
+The two words that good managers use every day: “Thank You” can move your company culture in the right direction.

 Why Saying “Thank You” Matters: